tjthurman/wtjr_sdm/raw_data/README.md

 `Ltownsendii_database_FINAL.xlsx`- Excel spreadsheet of all the WTJR occurrence records used for phenotypic modelling of winter white vs. winter brown.

 `vertnet_leptownsendii_allrecords_apr2_2020.txt`- A list of Lepus townsendii records, downloaded from VertNet on April 2, 2020.
 Contains 1551 records.
 Used the following query to get them: specificepithet:townsendii genus:lepus.
 Basically, just differs from the above in that I don't care which type of record they come from, just want them all.

+`wc0.5`- This folder is not tracked in Git, but is generated in the `prep_bioclim_data.R` script.
+It contains enivronmental data downloaded from the BioClim database.